 All the information in the CF Registry is held confidentially.
-The CF Registry is registered under the Data Protection Act (1998) and has Research Ethics Committee approval.
+The CF Registry is compliant with Data Protection legislation and has Research Ethics Committee approval.
 It is managed in accordance with relevant laws and ethical guidelines.

 The CF Registry needs to hold information that can identify you (name, date of birth, and postcode) so that your own hospital can enter the information and use it to monitor your care and to ensure that your information is not recorded more than once.
 This information is used to generate an anonymous number so that you cannot be identified when the information from each clinic is brought together to give the overall picture of CF in the UK.